Dog-Face-Development/Erin-Hunter-Book-Chooser/README.md

 ##Releases
-The current release is 1.0 (with a draft of 2.0).
-The next release, version 3.0 is coming out soon with the following features:
+The current release is 3.0.
+The next release, version 3.1 is coming out soon with the following features:
-- Fixing all of the current run time problems
-- Bug and Issue Fixes
+- To be determined

 Your Pull Requests for new features are always welcome!
 Look to see some of your suggestions in upcoming updates.